Home » The issue of IoT monetisation

 Akil Chomoko, MDS Global: Although there is a lot of industry debate and investment in IoT, it is still relatively in its infancy.
 Our focus in the short-term is to build awareness of the opportunity to monetise IoT projects better so that they become sustainable in the middle and long-term.
 This includes supporting many existing B2B and enterprise services so that our customers can exploit these emerging technologies.
 They too should be able to offer more personalised services that deliver higher premiums.
 It’s become a very exciting market for us.

-Akil Chomoko – Product Marketing Director, MDS Global
+Akil Chomoko – Chief Marketing Officer, MDS Global

 Saverio Romeo – Principle Analyst, IoT Analytics